 - Represented the administrative agent and steering committee in the restructuring of $825 million of first and second lien loans extended to Natural Products Group.
 Through a pre-packaged bankruptcy, the first lien pre-petition lenders acquired a majority of the equity of the reorganized entity.
 NPG was voted Restructuring Deal of the Year (Large Middle Market) in 2011.

 - Represented the administrative agent in the restructuring and reorganization of U.S. Shipping, a Jones Act coastal shipping company, through a pre-arranged plan of reorganization.
 Kaye Scholer developed a novel ownership structure which allowed US-based non-resident investment funds to comply with Jones Act US citizenship requirement which facilitated a successful debt for equity conversion.

 - Acted on behalf of the administrative agent and a group of four lenders in the restructuring of a $1.2 billion structured construction loan receivables facility extended to Rescap which was repaid in full.

 - Represented a lender in connection with approximately $90 million in loans extended to a prominent New York-based for-profit educational institution.

 Mark is also active in middle market workouts and insolvencies, and has represented ABL lenders in dozens of matters throughout his career.
 He has been involved in a broad array of industries over the course of his career, including media, cable, energy, insurance, retail, apparel, shipping, telecommunications and general manufacturing.

-In Chambers USA 2014, Mark is recognized as a leading practitioner in Bankruptcy & Restructuring, where he is described as “very smart and sensitive to the legal, business and personal needs of the client.
-He gets consensus in very complex matters.”
-Mark is also recognized by Best Lawyers as well as Legal 500 2014 for his work in corporate restructuring.
+In Chambers USA 2015, Mark is recognized as a leading practitioner in Bankruptcy & Restructuring, where he is described as being “very level headed and very good in strategy for his client.”
+Mark is also recognized by Best Lawyers as well as Legal 500 2014 for his work in corporate restructuring..